primus/primus/README.md

 **If you are using authentication you should disable the `timeout` strategy as there is no way of detecting the difference between a failed authorization and a failed connect.
-If you leave this enabled with authorization every unauthorized access will try to reconect again**.
+If you leave this enabled with authorization every unauthorized access will try to reconnect again**.

 We automatically disable this for you when you've set the authorization before you save the library.